JarbasHiveMind/HiveMind-voice-sat/readme.md

 You can set the configuration at

-    ~/.cache/json_database/HivemindVoiceSatellite.json
+    ~/.config/hivemind/hivemind.conf

-Otherwise default configuration will be used, check bellow for defaults
+Otherwise default configuration will be used, check below for defaults

 ### configure speech to text
 ```json